Foreign Exchange: An Intro

 - Backtesting is the practice of running proposed strategies over previous data

 - Past performance is not always a good predictor of future market moves

-- But backtesting allows for pattern and trigger identification
+- But backtesting does allow for pattern and trigger identification

-This isn’t a foolproof method: if trading were that easy, of course, then everyone would merely backtest until they found the right strategy and then make profits right off the bat.
-But while past performance is never a sure-fire way of working out how an asset might perform in the future, backtesting is an excellent way to identify what makes the market for a Forex pair move and change.
-Backtesting can, for example, identify patterns and triggers that shift the market one way or another, and you can then use this information to make informed and strategic trading choices.
+This isn’t a foolproof method.
+If trading were that easy, of course, then everyone would backtest until they found the right strategy and then make profits from day one of trading.
+While past performance is never a sure-fire way of working out how an asset might perform in the future, backtesting is an excellent way to identify what makes the market for a Forex pair move and change.
+For example, backtesting can identify patterns and triggers that shift the market one way or another, and you can then use this information to make informed and strategic trading choices.

 Top 3 Forex Broker Comparison

-Copy trading is one of the latest developments in the online trading sphere.
-It offers trading opportunities to Forex traders who either aren’t confident enough, knowledgeable enough or simply don’t have the time to make strategic decisions of their own.
-The trades placed by a copy trader are linked to your trading fortunes: if the portfolio of the trader being copied performs well, for example, you’ll also profit – but if it doesn’t do well, you’ll also incur the same losses as them.
+Copy trading is one of the latest developments in the online trading world.
+It offers trading opportunities to Forex traders who maybe aren’t confident enough, knowledgeable enough, or simply don’t have the time to make strategic decisions of their own.
+The trades placed by a copy trader are linked to your trading strategies and therefore outcomes.
+If the portfolio of the trader being copied performs well, for example, you’ll also profit – but if it doesn’t, you’ll incur the same losses as them.

 - Copy trading is possible for Forex

-- Saves time and prevents the need for trading decisions
+- It saves time and prevents the need for trading decisions

 - It’s important to choose a trader who matches your goals

 - The platform you choose should allow for customised searches